-So, if you’ve been after a monitor that excels at both gaming and professional use, you’ve found your holy grail.
+So, if you’ve been after a monitor that excels at both gaming and professional use, you might’ve found your holy grail.

-In order to deliver such impeccable image quality, the monitor features a full-array local dimming with 384 individual zones that help dim the backlight where it’s needed without affecting parts of the screen that need to be bright.
+In order to deliver such exceptional image quality, the monitor uses a full-array local dimming solution with 384 individual zones that help dim the backlight where it’s needed without affecting parts of the screen that need to be bright.

-Finally, 4K Ultra HD resolution ensures that there’s maximum detail and plenty of screen real estate as such high resolution on a 27″ monitor results in a rich pixel density of 163 PPI (pixels per inch).
+Finally, 4K Ultra HD resolution ensures that there is plenty of details and screen real estate as such high resolution on a 27″ monitor results in a rich pixel density of 163 PPI (pixels per inch).